 PARIS, January 14th: President de Gaulle today made public some of his views against Britain becoming a member of the European Common Market.

-PARIS, January 14th: President de Gaulle today made public some of his views against Britain becoming a member of the European Common Market.
+Background: PARIS, January 14th: President de Gaulle today made public some of his views against Britain becoming a member of the European Common Market.
 In a press conference in Paris, which he held only a few hours after Britain's chief negotiator had begun a new round of talks in Brussels to get the U.K. into the Common new round to talks in Brussels to get the U.K. into the Common Market.
 President de Gaulle hit out against Britain's unsuitability to become a member.

 He said that she is, by her nature and by her place in the world, disqualified from joining.
 Britain, he said, is insular, maritime, and linked through the Commonwealth with distant, diversified countries.
 Her economy is mostly commercial and industrial with little agriculture.
 In brief, he said, the nature and structure of Britain is profoundly different from the Continental states.